urzuacm/A-test-for-power-law/README.md

 * Using the **pwlaw** test statistic, Urzúa (2020) examines four classical data sets: the frequency of occurrence of unique words in Moby Dick; the human populations of US cities; the frequency of occurrence of US family names; and the peak gamma-ray intensity of solar flares.
 The data sets are publicly available in Clauset (2019).

-* In a diverse number of disciplines, from Linguistics to Geography, it is not uncommon to test for Zipf's law.
-It is worth noticing, however, that such a law is a limit case among the distributions that exhibit a power-law behavior.
-To test for that behavior one could use the **pwlaw** statistic proposed in Urzúa (2020).
+* Zipf's law is a limit case among the distributions that exhibit a power-law behavior.
+To test for that rather spcial law one could use the **lmz** statistic proposed in Urzúa (2000).
 The repository https://github.com/urzuacarlosm/A-test-for-power-law contains the Python and R codes.